-The Centers for Disease Control and Prevention lists Lyme as the fastest growing vector-borne infectious disease in the US.
+The Centers for Disease Control and Prevention lists Lyme Disease as the fastest growing vector-borne infectious disease in the US.
 The disorder affects nearly 300,000 people in the United States, but the number is projected to be higher since most Lyme patients are usually misdiagnosed with other conditions.
 Ticks are generally responsible for spreading Lyme disease, and symptoms include a rash, severe headaches, facial palsy, arthritis, nerve pain, and more.

 Antibiotics have generally proved to be less effective in treating the condition.
 However, patients are now staring at the possibility of a new treatment — CBD (cannabidiol) — to alleviate the many symptoms associated with the disease.
 CBD is one of the components found in indica plant and Cannabis sativa.
 Unlike THC, it doesn’t possess the psychoactive effects associated with medical cannabis (marijuana).
 This article examines various studies that demonstrate how CBD may help with Lyme disease.

-It Helps To Reduce Anxiety
+CBD Helps To Reduce Anxiety

 One of the major effects of Lyme disease is anxiety, and a majority of the patients have expressed their dissatisfaction with the pharmaceutical options available to control the condition.
 In fact, some of the treatment options may lead to more symptoms and side effects among patients.
 A Neurotherapeutics study conducted in 2015 revealed substantial evidence that demonstrated CBD’s ability to lower anxiety in patients dealing with anxiety disorders and healthy individuals, too.